Wheatley finally comes to the decision that his human body isn't all that bad.

 She had realized it was him after the initial shock.
 She didn't throw him off or give him a broken jaw or anything else she could have done, should have done; instead, she cradled his head in her lap, her hands moving in soothing circles along his broad shoulders.
 She only stared down at him as he wept his regrets, her brow knitted and her light blue eyes a swirl of thought.

 Somehow, Chell had decided to forgive him.
+If not forgive, then allowed him a chance to vie for it.
 He still doesn't know why.

 But she made it quite clear that she didn't entirely trust him.
 He never really expected her to, because, well, when someone goes through a phase of power-lust and is hell bent running you through dozens of dangerous tests and then eventually killing you, it might make you a bit tentative to trust them again.
 He had been… well, a monster.
 More than a monster, really.
 There had been something there, something nice, a friendship maybe, and somehow in the midst of all of those terrible things in that facility, he had chosen a wrong path and gone off the deep end.